-Since the Small Business Innovation Research (SBIR) program began over 30 years ago, there have been many accommodations made to address different ways that eligible small business can meet the objectives of the SBIR program.
+Since the Small Business Innovation Research (SBIR) program began over 30 years ago, there have been many accommodations made to address different ways that an eligible small business can meet the objectives of the SBIR program.
 Most of these variations are associated with Phase II.

-As we introduce these variations, it is important to keep in mind that there are significant agency differences.
+As we introduce these variations, it is important to keep in mind that there are significant Agency differences.
 Therefore, not all of the items discussed will apply in every situation.
 When in doubt, please contact the SBIR or STTR program manager for the Agency of interest.
 The newest variations will be introduced first - these were brought about by the SBIR/STTR Reauthorization Act of 2011 and include Direct to Phase II awards, Sequential Phase II awards, Cross-Agency and Cross-program awards, Open Phase II competition, and Award caps.

 Let’s leave this topic and shift to the question of sequential Phase II awards.
-Recognizing that it takes a long time to mature a technology, the SBIR/STTR Reauthorization Act of 2011 allows a Phase II awardee to receive one additional sequential Phase II award to continue the work of an initial Phase II award.
-This additional sequential Phase II award has the same guideline amounts and limits as the initial Phase II award – that is a guideline amount of $1 million and a limit of $1.5 million.
-SBC’s that are interested in learning more about the application process for sequential Phase II’s should discuss this with their technical monitor or the SBIR/STTR program manager of the agency with which they are working.
+Recognizing that it takes a long time to mature a technology, the SBIR/STTR Reauthorization Act of 2011 allows a Phase II awardee to receive one additional sequential Phase II award, to continue the work of an initial Phase II award.
+This additional sequential Phase II award has the same guideline amounts and limits as the initial Phase II award – that is, a guideline amount of $1 million and a limit of $1.5 million.
+SBCs that are interested in learning more about the application process for sequential Phase IIs should discuss this with their technical monitor or the SBIR/STTR program manager of the Agency with which they are working.

 Some variations that you will see are referred to as Phase IIA and Phase IIB awards.
-Again, please keep in mind that not every agency offers these awards and that guidelines will vary within Agencies and often between entities within an agency – so you should discuss these options with the agency from which you have SBIR or STTR funding.
-Within the Department of Energy for example a Phase II grantee may request additional financial support through a Phase IIA grant.
-A Phase IIA award allows the grantee to complete the R&D associated with initial prototype, product, or process development.
-By contrast a DOE Phase IIB award provides additional financial support for new R&D task that extend beyond the scope of the original Phase II grant.
+Again, please keep in mind that not every Agency offers these awards and that guidelines will vary within Agencies and often between entities within an Agency – so you should discuss these options with the Agency from which you have SBIR or STTR funding.
+Within the Department of Energy, for example, a Phase II grantee may request additional financial support through a Phase IIA grant.
+A Phase IIA award allows the grantee to complete the R&D associated with the initial prototype, product, or process development.
+By contrast, a DOE Phase IIB award provides additional financial support for a new R&D task that extends beyond the scope of the original Phase II grant.

-Two additional capabilities were afforded by the 2011 Reauthorization referred to as Cross-program and Cross-agency awards.
-Cross-program awards enable a Phase I STTR award winner to receive a Phase II SBIR award or the reverse; while the concept of Cross agency awards enables any agency to fund an initiative in Phase II that was initially funded by another agency in Phase I. This can be particularly helpful when the agency that funded the Phase I award no longer has the funds to support a Phase II initiative.
-The Department of Homeland Security uses this mechanism and refers to it as OATS standing for Other Agency Technology Solutions.
+Two additional capabilities were afforded by the 2011 Reauthorization, referred to as Cross-program and Cross-Agency awards.
+Cross-program awards enable a Phase I STTR award winner to receive a Phase II SBIR award or the reverse; while the concept of Cross-Agency awards enables any Agency to fund an initiative in Phase II that was initially funded by another Agency in Phase I. This can be particularly helpful when the Agency that funded the Phase I award no longer has the funds to support a Phase II initiative.
 Be sure to consult with the SBIR program manager responsible for your Phase I award to determine how to take advantage of these opportunities.

-Another change brought about by the most recent reauthorization is Open Phase II competition.
-While most civilian agencies have always allowed a Phase I awardee to apply for a Phase II SBIR or STTR award, this was not previously the case with the Department of Defense.
-In the past, DoD Phase I awardees were invited to submit a Phase II proposal if the service or component had an interest in receiving a Phase II proposal from that firm.
-Now, all DoD Phase I awardees have the opportunity to submit a Phase II proposal to DoD without invitation but the mechanism for doing so varies by service and component.
+Another change brought about by the most recent reauthorization is the Open Phase II competition.
+While most civilian Agencies have always allowed a Phase I awardee to apply for a Phase II SBIR or STTR award, this was not previously the case with the Department of Defense.
+In the past, DoD Phase I awardees were invited to submit a Phase II proposal if the Service or Component had an interest in receiving a Phase II proposal from that firm.
+Now, all DoD Phase I awardees have the opportunity to submit a Phase II proposal to DoD without invitation, but the mechanism for doing so varies by Service and Component.